-Jordan says that she's seen a trend lately that the dye is being used year round and not just for the holidays.
+Jordan says that she's seen a trend lately that the dye is being used year-round and not just for the holidays.

-"Definitely more around Halloween, but the past few years since fashion colors are more accepted widespread it’s all year it seems like.
-The color they chose will fade to a more bland color and they try to get it out in their own with no luck.
-They sometimes try to bleach over it which will turn the surrounding hair many different colors usually a shade of orange or even when using nonprofessional bleach the hair can fall off or chemically burn it off bc it is too harsh."
+"Definitely more around Halloween, but the past few years since fashion colors are more accepted and widespread it’s all year it seems like.
+The color they chose will fade to a more bland color and they try to get it out on their own with no luck.
+They sometimes try to bleach over it which will turn the surrounding hair into many different colors usually a shade of orange even when using nonprofessional bleach the hair can fall off or chemically burn it off bc it is too harsh."